Your Child is in Good Hands

-Before your child can have certain procedures, including any with general anesthesia, they must be tested for COVID-19.
 This testing must be done 48-72 hours before your child's procedure.
 This is more important than ever because of the volume of testing that is currently being done.
-If your child is not tested or if the result is not available on the day of the procedure, the procedure may be postponed until we can get a result.
+If your child isn't tested or if the result isn't available on the day of the procedure, the procedure may be postponed until we can get a result.

 Next steps based on test result